How to Open a USD Dollar Bank Account in Canada – Best Option

 If you are a Canadian who travels to the United States regularly or someone who just requires US dollars for paying bills or making purchases or you get paid in US dollars but live in Canada; then it’s in your best interest to open a USD chequing account in Canada.
 If you’re a Canadian snowbird looking to save on expenses while in the United States, you might also want to take a look at our article on tips for Canadian snowbirds to manage the rising Canadian dollar pain.

-Opening an American dollar account in Canada gives you full jurisdiction of your money which means that you can decide when and how to exchange the currency that would give you the largest gain on the exchange.
+Opening an American dollar account in Canada gives you full jurisdiction over your money, which means that you can decide when and how to exchange the currency that would give you the largest gain on the exchange.

 Not only does it help you avoid high and fluctuating exchange rate costs, but it also gives you the option of using a third-party broker such as Knightsbridge Foreign Exchange that will guarantee you a much better exchange rate than your bank.

-In addition to this, by having a U.S dollar account, you can monitor and wait for the best exchange rate for the conversion or just keep it in the account for future purchases or travel without paying conversion fees to the bank a second time.
+In addition to this, by having a U.S dollar account, you can monitor and wait for the best exchange rate or just keep it in the account for future purchases or travel without paying conversion fees to the bank a second time.

 Lastly, if you have a U.S dollar account or credit card, you are able to evade the 2.5% per transaction conversion fee that is charged when you make a purchase in US dollars.